danielfm/danielfm.github.io/about.md

 My name is Daniel Martins and I'm a senior software engineer currently working as a SRE at
-[Jusbrasil](http://www.jusbrasil.com.br), one of the fastest growing legaltech startups in Brazil.
+[Jusbrasil](http://www.jusbrasil.com.br), one of the fastest growing LawTech startups in Brazil.

 I'm passionate about open source software, programming languages (specially the